seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 ## About

-SwagScanner is a 3D scanning system that grabs depth images of an object places on the rotating bed at different orientations and processes the data into a refined pointcloud.
-I ran my own design sprint to build a very robust system in only 1.5 months in my free time.
-The software is currently being developed.
+SwagScanner is a 3D scanning system that grabs depth images of an object placed on the rotating bed, processes the data, and creates a refined pointcloud.
+I ran my own design sprint to build a robust system in only 1.5 months with my free time.
+Why did I tackle a project like this?
+I thought it would be fun to challenge myself with a project that has not been done (or atleast documented) before.

 ## Features